SSS Monthly Contribution in 2024: Table, Calculation, Benefits & Payment Guide

 The sickness benefit is a cash allowance given daily for the corresponding days of the member’s inability to work due to injury or sickness.

-Qualification for Sickness Benefits:
+Qualification for sickness benefits:

 • A member can avail of this benefit if they have been confined in a hospital or home for a minimum of four (4) days.